Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 (2).
 Consider a solution of MCC over instance $G_T=(V,E,C)$ consisting of $k+1$ colorful connected components.
 By Lemma~\ref{lem:MCCTressHard1}, it follows that the solution removes an edge set $E'_1 \subseteq E_1$.
 Now, consider the solution of M-CUT-T obtained by removing the edge set $E'_M$ corresponding to $E'_1$.
 It follows that each pair $(u,v)$ in $S_M$ is disconnected by removing $E'_M$, since the removal of edge set $E'_1$ from $G_T$ gives a graph consisting only of connected colorful components.
 Hence each pair of leaves having both color $c_{u,v}$ is disconnected.
 Since the solution of MCC over instance $G_T=(V,E,C)$ consists of $k+1$ colorful connected components and removes $k$ edges, it follows that the solution of M-CUT-T consists of $k$ removed edges. \end{proof} }

-Since M-CUT-T cannot be approximated within factor 1.36 (since it is as hard as \textsc{Minimum Vertex Cover} to approximate~\cite{DBLP:journals/algorithmica/GargVY97}), Lemma~\ref{lem:MCCTressHard1} and Lemma~\ref{lem:MCCTressHard2} allow to extend the result to MCC.
+It was shown that M-CUT-T is as hard as \textsc{Minimum Vertex Cover} to approximate~\cite{DBLP:journals/algorithmica/GargVY97}, therefore, M-CUT-T cannot be approximated within factor 1.36 unless P=NP~\cite{Dinur2004} and within factor 2 assuming the Unique Game Conjecture (UGC)~\cite{Khot2008}.
+Moreover, in the reduction given in~\cite{DBLP:journals/algorithmica/GargVY97}, the parameter is exactly the same, so M-CUT-T cannot be solved in $2^{o(k)}n^{O(1)}$, assuming the ETH~\cite{LokshtanovMS11}.
+Therefore, Lemma~\ref{lem:MCCTressHard1} and Lemma~\ref{lem:MCCTressHard2} allow to extend these results to MCC.

-\begin{theorem} MCC on trees cannot be approximated within factor $1.36 -\varepsilon$, for any constant $\varepsilon>0$ unless P=NP. \end{theorem} \appendixproof{Theorem~\ref{teo:APX-hardnessMCCTrees}} { \begin{proof} Denote by $A(I)$ ($OPT(I)$, respectively) the value of an approximated (optimal, respectively) solution of M-CUT-T on instance $I=(T_M,S_M)$.
+\begin{theorem} MCC on trees: (1) cannot be approximated within factor $1.36 -\varepsilon$, for any constant $\varepsilon>0$, unless P=NP, (2) cannot be approximated within factor $2 -\varepsilon$, for any constant $\varepsilon>0$, assuming the UGC and (3) cannot be solved in $2^{o(k)}n^{O(1)}$, assuming the ETH. \end{theorem} \appendixproof{Theorem~\ref{teo:APX-hardnessMCCTrees}} { \begin{proof} For (1), denote by $A(I)$ ($OPT(I)$, respectively) the value of an approximated (optimal, respectively) solution of M-CUT-T on instance $I=(T_M,S_M)$.
 Denote by $A(I')$ ($OPT(I')$, respectively) the value of an approximated (optimal, respectively) solution of MCC on the corresponding instance $I'=(G_T)$.
 Then,

 M-CUT-T cannot be approximated in factor 1.36 (since it is hard to approximate as \textsc{Minimum Vertex Cover}~\cite{DBLP:journals/algorithmica/GargVY97}), hence it holds, $A(I) \geq 1.36 OPT(I)$, which implies that